 My First True Love

 Our first date involved grabbing late-night food on a Saturday at a Wendy’s drive-thru.
-I may have double-booked that night and already had dinner plans so he ordered for just him.
-As we drove up to the window, the cashier handed him his food.
+I may have double-booked that night and already had dinner plans, so he ordered for just him.
+The cashier handed him his food as we drove to the window.
 He set his drink down in the middle console.
 I unwrapped his straw and slipped it into his soda.

 The Beginning, Middle, and End of Us